ohnoyes-hub/TSP-Instance-Hardness/README.md

 │   ├── main.py           # Executes a single experiment
 │   ├── run.py            # Executes all experiments in parallel
 |   ├── tsp-formulation.csv   # Definitions of experiment formulations
+|   ├── formulation.validate # validates the experiment formulations
 │   ├── core/             # Core logic for the hill-climber
-│   └── utils/            # Utility functions for experiment handling
+│   ├── utils/            # Utility functions for experiment handling
+│   └── test/            # Test suite.
-├── analysis/
+├── Analysis/
-│   ├── analysis          # Scripts for plotting and statistical analysis │   └── util              # Utility functions for data validation and loading └── requirements.txt      # Project dependencies
+│   ├── analysis/          # Scripts for plotting and statistical analysis │   ├── plot/              # Where saved plots are stored
+│   └── util/              # Utility functions for data validation and loading └── requirements.txt      # Project dependencies
 ```